ChenghaoMou/text-dedup/docs/source/cli.rst

 Finding duplicates in a Huggingface dataset
 -------------------------------------------

-``cli.py`` is a wrapper tool that identifies duplicates for a given Huggingface's dataset.
+The package provides a wrapper tool that identifies duplicates for a given Huggingface's dataset.

 By default, the tool uses ``redis`` or ``key-db`` as a cache layer for the hashes.
 See ``configs/method/minhash.yaml`` or ``configs/method/simhash.yaml`` for examples.
 Or you can overwrite the `storage_config` to `null` to use in-memory index.
 Deduplicating small datasets that fit in your machine's memory should be fine with in-memory index.